adityathebe/adityathebe.com/content/Posts/public-key-infrastructure/index.md

 148
 ```

 As you can see, on my Arch Linux machine there are `148` root certificates.
-On my Ubuntu server, there's `137`.
+On my Ubuntu server, there are `137`.

 The set of CAs considered trustworthy isn't uniform across all OSs and web browsers.
 For example: the CAs trusted by Google Chrome may not be trusted by Firefox and vice-versa.